-Perform a 3 week block of training like this and come back to squatting every workout and see how different and fresh the movement feels (The audio is in Japanese on this video).
+Perform a 3 week block of training like this and come back to squatting every workout and see how different and fresh the movement feels.

 You just don’t get under a bar with enough frequency to be any good at it.
 If you're like most lifters you squat 1x per week, this works for a lot of people.
 However for people who get no traction with this approach it is normally a great bit of advice to perform a programme with a higher frequency.

 Here are three programmes that will help you to squat better if your form and mobility are reasonably good.

 Written by Marc Keys of Cast Iron Strength Marc is a full time strength and conditioning coach based in Edinburgh Scotland.
 Working in the field for 6 years he has accrued a wealth of experience working with professional & international rugby and cricket teams, Elite athletes from over 20 sports including Commonwealth, Olympic and Paralympic medallists.Marc also spends his spare time working with non-elite and recreational athletes trying to help them improve as optimally as possible.
 He keeps a blog and website www.castironstrength.com where he is trying to develop a strength and power training education tool and community for athletes and coaches.Marc offers his services to anyone who has programming or training based problems he can be emailed via the following address firstname.lastname@example.org with any queries.